kdash-rs/kdash/README.md

 You can also clone the repo and run `cargo run` to build and run the app

-If you face issues with openssl then please run `cargo run --features vendored`

 ## USAGE:

 Press `?` while running the app to see keybindings